psteinb/hpc-in-a-day/_episodes/01-01-taking-the-space-shuttle.md

 {: .output}

 Rob explains to Lola that she is using the secure shell or `ssh`.
 This establishes a temporary encrypted connection between Lola's laptop and `{{ site.workshop_login_host }}`.
 The word before the `@` symbol, e.g. `lola` here, is the user account name that Lola has access permissions for on the cluster.

+> ## Where do I get this `ssh` from ?
+> At the time of writing, many Microsoft Windows operating systems do not have a program called `ssh` installed.
+To still be able to use the secure shell to a remote machine, use a program called [putty](http://www.putty.org), [bitvise SSH](https://www.bitvise.com/ssh-client-download) or [mRemoteNG](https://mremoteng.org/).
+Download it, install it and open the GUI.
+They typically as for your username and the destination address or IP.
+Once provided, you will be queried for your password.
+{: .callout}

 Rob tells her to use a UNIX command called `ls` (for list directory contents) to have a look around.